 Council Facts & Map

 Girl Scouts Louisiana East is the leading organization for leadership development of girls, grades K to 12, in 23 parishes of southeast Louisiana.
-Chartered by Girl Scouts of the USA, in 2016 Girl Scouts Louisiana East served nearly 13,000 girls, with 5,500 adult members.
+Chartered by Girl Scouts of the USA, in 2017 Girl Scouts Louisiana East served over 13,000 girls, with 5,500 adult members.

 Volunteers are the strength of Girl Scouting, and our volunteers are the greatest support team for girls, bringing their talents, energy, and dedication to Girl Scouting.
 Women and men interested in volunteering in a variety of capacities are encouraged to contact us today.

-The Council is governed by a volunteer policy-making Board of Directors, led by Chair Joan Mollohan.
+The Council is governed by a volunteer policy-making Board of Directors, led by Chair Lyndia Jones.
 Operations are managed by a paid chief executive officer, Jackie Alexander, with a staff of about 45 full- and part-time women and men.